Dream of: 12 January 1997 "Escape"

 I had arrived at a high school which I was attending, and as I entered through the large doors, I realized I was wearing a red cap.
 This was out of character for me, for I normally didn't wear a cap.
 I didn't know if it was even allowed to wear a hat in the school; and I saw other fellows taking off caps as they left the school.
 So I took the hat off.

-With cap in hand, I headed toward my locker, and just as I reached it, a boy who looked exactly like Zachary Brock (the character played by the actor Adam Wylie on the television series "Picket Fences") walked up to me and grabbed the cap out of my hand.
+With cap in hand, I headed toward my locker, and just as I reached it, a boy who looked exactly like Zachary Brock (the character played by Adam Wylie on the television series "Picket Fences") walked up to me and grabbed the cap out of my hand.
 I knew him, but not well, and I finally concluded that the cap must belong to him, and that he must have left it at my house.
 I felt bad that I had lost the cap to him; but I concluded it must be his and I didn't protest.

 I was feeling depressed as I pulled some books out of my locker.
 The end of the year was approaching, and I had skipped quite a few classes during the year.
 This was my last year of high school.
 I had originally thought graduating made no difference -- it seemed as if I had already gone to college anyway -- but now I realized receiving my high school diploma was important.
 In particular I needed to pass a psychology class in order to obtain my diploma.